OpenTolkien/.github/profile/README.md

 ## Hi there 👋

-It has been 50 years since Tolkien's death.
-His works have entered the public domain in many countries and regions.
-With the idea of sharing and hoping that more people can enter the world of Middle-earth, a series of repositories has been created to share Tolkien's works.
+It has been 50 years since Tolkien's passing, and in many countries and regions, his works have now entered the public domain.
+With the spirit of sharing and the hope that more people can enter the world of Middle-earth, a series of repositories has been created to make Tolkien's works more accessible.

-Please remember that, no all countries and regions take the life-plus-50-year Berne Convention.
+However, please note that not all countries and regions follow the life-plus-50-year term of the Berne Convention.